 Specific therapy should be directed at any modifiable risk factors, such as improved diabetic control, smoking cessation, weight loss, or changing home medications.
 There are also a variety of more targeted therapeutic interventions for ED which include both oral and injectable medications, and external devices.
 Drug-drug interactions can preclude some pharmaceutical options, however, and careful medication histories should always be obtained.
 Certain co-morbidities may also affect medication choice.
 If drug therapy is contraindicated, external devices are available.

-Alprostadil (prostaglandin E1), a synthetic vasodilator, can be self-injected into the corpus cavernosa of the penis or inserted as a transurethral suppository.
+It is a synthetic vasodilator, that can be self-injected into the corpus cavernosa of the penis or inserted as a transurethral suppository.
 Success rates are good, exceeding 80% in some studies.
 But, because oral PDE-5 inhibitors are so much easier to use, alprostadil is recommended as second-line therapy.
 The main risk of this treatment is priapism, which occurs in about 5% of patients.

 Vacuum Devices create suction that engorges blood into the penis, thereby creating an erection.
 The patient operates the device manually.
 Blood is held in the penis with a constricting band at the base of the penis; the band should generally be removed within 30 minutes to avoid complications such as skin necrosis and is, of course, removed after intercourse.
 These devices have success rates of 80-90%.

-Surgical implantation of a penile prosthesis can be considered in men with ED who have either failed, or declined to try, pharmacologic therapy or vacuum devices.
+Surgical implantation of a penile prosthesis can be considered in men with erectile dysfunction who have either failed, or declined to try, pharmacologic therapy or vacuum devices.